A. N. M. Ehsanul Hoque Milan: Personal life

+Milan is married to Nazmun Nahar Baby.
+She graduated in zoology from the University of Dhaka and in Computer Information Science (CIS) from the City University of New York (CUNY).
+She serves as vice-president of the central committee of Bangladesh Jatiotabadi Mohila Dal.
+They have a daughter, Tanjeeda Nahar Hoque, who graduated in international criminal law from John Jay College of Criminal Justice.

 Political career

-Milon began his political career in the student movement.
-Elected as Sports Secretary of Fazlul Haque Hall Chhatra Sangsad (student council) in 1978–79 under the Jasad-backed Chhatra League, he later joined Jatiyatabadi Chhatra Dal and held leadership positions in the late 1970s and early 1980s.
+Milan began his political career in the student movement.
+Elected as sports secretary of Fazlul Haque Hall Chhatra Sangsad (student council) in 1978–79 under the Jasad-backed Chhatra League, he later joined Bangladesh Jatiotabadi Chatra Dal and held leadership positions in the late 1970s and early 1980s.
 In 1993, BNP leader Khaleda Zia appointed him as international affairs secretary.
 He also founded and coordinated the BNP-USA chapter until 1996.

 Milan became a parliament member for the first time in the 7th national parliament election held in 1996 from the constituency 260, Chandpur-1, Kachua.
-In the election of 8th national parliament held in 2001, he defeated the Awami League candidate former minister Muhiuddin Khan Alamgir with a large margin.
+In the election of the 8th national parliament held in 2001, he defeated the Awami League candidate, former minister Muhiuddin Khan Alamgir, by a large margin.
 Prime Minister Begum Khaleda Zia appointed Milan as the state minister for education.
-After being responsible for Chandpur, he started a movement called Jatka Nidhon Protirodh Andolon (Stop Killing Small Hilsa Fish) in his own initiative.
+After being responsible for Chandpur, he started a movement called Jatka Nidhon Protirodh Andolon (Stop Killing Small Hilsa Fish) on his own initiative.

-Milan has been nominated from Bangladesh Nationalist Party(BNP) to contest the Chandpur-1 constituency (Kachua) in the upcoming 2026 general election.
+Milan won the 2026 Bangladeshi general election, contesting at the Chandpur-1 constituency and securing 133,032 votes while his nearest opponent Bangladesh Jamaat-e-Islami candidate Abu Nohar Muhammad Makbul Ahmad got 70,368 votes.

 Controversies and legal issues

 After serving in office, Milon faced legal challenges.
 On 5 June 2012, he secured bail in numerous cases and subsequently traveled abroad.
-He return by Bangladesh Nationalist Party(BNP).ed to Bangladesh in November 2018 and was arrested in Chittagong, accused in as many as 25 cases involving serious charges such as murder, smuggling, and vandalism.
+He returned to Bangladesh in November 2018 and was arrested in Chittagong, accused in as many as 25 cases involving serious charges such as murder, smuggling, and vandalism.
 A Chandpur court sent him to jail, and over subsequent months, he was granted bail in many of those cases while some remained unresolved.

 Involvement and views

 In recent years, Milon has continued to engage in public discourse and education initiatives.
 In February 2025, as director of the ADUST Skill Development Institute, he spoke at a workshop urging youth to embrace technology and entrepreneurship in nation-building.

-In May 2025, he publicly criticized the interim government’s inefficiency and called for swift elections.
+In May 2025, he publicly criticized the interim government's inefficiency and called for swift elections.
 Addressing students, he emphasized the importance of balancing activism with academic and moral development.